prisma-capacity/spring-cqs/README.md

 ```

 The idea here is (beyond javax.validation), you can quickly see the ins and outs of a use-case, may it be Query or Command, including checking for instance security constraints in a programmatic and technology agnostic way.
 Also this creates a nice seam between UI/Rest Layer and Domain Model or persistence model in case this is the same for you.
 If you're interested in checking and maintaing those bounds, have a look at for instance [Archunit](https://www.archunit.org/).

+## Migration

+#### 1.0 -> 1.1:

+In 1.0 `CommandHandler` returned a `CommandTokenResponse`.
+While this is useful in some cases, the majority of uses could to with a `void` return.
+For this reason, we have a breaking change in 1.1, where `CommandHandler` was renamed to `TokenCommandHandler`, and the new `CommandHandler` now return void.

+So please make your CommandHandlers extend `TokenCommandHandler` as a minimal change.
+If you don't use the token, you may want to just return void instead.